-Purpose: This provides additional information on water resources that will provide context for addressing adaptive management.
+Purpose: This recommendation collects additional information on water resources that will provide context for addressing adaptive management.

 Funding source: Grant funding or a legislative appropriation will be necessary to hire consultant assistance to Ecology for this effort.

-South Sound Planning Study
+South Sound and South Hood Canal Planning Study

-Proposed implementing entity: State, local and tribal governments in WRIA 15
+Proposed implementing entity: State, local, and tribal governments in WRIA 15